What to pack for a warm weather afternoon hike

 Hiking became a bit addictive, and where about a year ago we only went out begrudgingly, now we find we are challenging ourselves more with each hike.
 We aim for more difficulty, more scenery, more wildlife, and just more hiking adventure.

 By no means, are we experts in hiking, but we have learned a few things along the way.
 We know this list might seem a bit basic for the more experienced hikers out there.
 However, if you are like us and took up hiking fairly recently or want to start exploring nature with a real hiking adventure of your own, this list is for you.
-A simple list of things that we feel is important to have on hand for a short hike for a few hours or a day.
+A simple list of things that we feel is important to have on hand for a short hike for a few hours or a day during the warmer weather.

 What To Pack for your Hiking Adventure: